 Associations between sarcopenia definition and incident fracture

 In base models adjusted for age and follow-up time only, all sarcopenia definitions other than FNIH 1 and 2 were predictive of incident fracture across the fracture groupings.
 Overall, the Baumgartner and Delmonico definitions, which are based on ALM alone, had somewhat lower hazard ratios for fracture (Baumgartner HR for MOF (95%CI): 1.39 (1.22, 1.58) and Delmonico, HR for MOF (95%CI): 1.40 (1.23, 1.59)] than did the definitions incorporating ALM and a measure of function or strength, from IWGS, EWGSOP (1 and 2-confirmed), Morley and AWGS, with hazard ratios for MOF ranging from 1.60 to 1.92.
-The highest hazard ratios were for the EWGSOP2 severe sarcopenia definition: MOF: HR=2.07 (95%CI: 1.28, 3.33) and hip: HR=2.40 (95%CI: 1.26, 4.57), albeit with relatively wide confidence intervals.
-These associations are summarised in Table 4 and Figure 1, and representative associations by country cohort are presented in Online Supplementary Table 1.
+The highest hazard ratios were for the SDOC and EWGSOP2 severe sarcopenia definitions: for example, EWGSOP2 severe, MOF: HR=2.07 (95%CI: 1.28, 3.33) and hip: HR=2.40 (95%CI: 1.26, 4.57), albeit with relatively wide confidence intervals.
+These associations are summarised in Table 3 and Figure 1, and representative associations by country cohort are presented in Online Supplementary Table 2.

 Effect of adjustment for prior falls, FRAX probability or femoral neck BMD T-score

-Table 4 and Figure 1 demonstrate that inclusion of prior falls or FRAX MOF probability (calculated without or with femoral neck BMD) in the models in addition to age and follow-up time did not materially change the magnitude of the relationships.
+Table 3 and Figure 1 demonstrate that inclusion of prior falls or FRAX MOF probability (calculated without or with femoral neck BMD) in the models in addition to age and follow-up time did not materially change the magnitude of the relationships.
 In contrast, inclusion of femoral neck BMD T-score in addition to age and follow-up time attenuated the predictive value of sarcopenia definitions.
 Indeed, the definitions of Baumgartner and Delmonico, together with that of Morley, were no longer statistically significant predictors of incident major osteoporotic fracture.
-The predictive capacity of the EWGSOP2 severe definition appeared rather less attenuated after adjustment for BMD, such that the hazard ratio (95%CI) for MOF was 1.80 (1.12, 2.19) and for hip fracture was 2.31 (1.21, 4.41).
+The predictive capacity of the SDOC and EWGSOP2 severe definition appeared rather less attenuated after adjustment for BMD, such that, e.g. for EWGSOP2 severe, the hazard ratio (95%CI) for MOF was 1.80 (1.12, 2.19) and for hip fracture was 2.31 (1.21, 4.41).

 Interaction between predictive value and age